honsq90/request-catcher-http4k/README.md

 - Uses [Vue.js](https://v3.vuejs.org) to augment the frontend
 - Uses Websockets to broadcast requests received
 - Uses [mini.css](https://minicss.org/) as a lightweight framework
+- Renders the received requests on the left in reverse order
+- Has the ability to play/pause requests
+- Has the ability to clear existing requests

 ![](./docs/page.png)